-The County of Los Angeles designates two SEAs in the area: Lyon Canyon SEA (SEA No. 63), and Santa Susana Mountains SEA (SEA No. 20), portions of each are located within the project boundaries.
-These SEAs are areas that the County of Los Angeles has designated as ecologically fragile or important land, and water areas that are valuable as plant or animal communities.
+Lyon Canyon SEA 63 is approximately 174.5 acres total.
+Approximately 58.5 acres of SEA 63 exist onsite.
+SEA 63 is not precisely defined, but is described as a relatively narrow canyon that contains both an oak woodland community and a substantial Chamise Chaparral community.
 The oak woodland, found in the southern portion of the Lyon Canyon SEA, contains both Quercus agrifolia and Quercus lobata (Valley Oak) trees.
 The northern portion of the SEA contains the Chamise Chaparral community consisting of Rhus ovata (Sugarbush), Ceanothus crassifolius (Snowball Ceanothus), Salvia mellifera, Baccharis salicifolia, and Adenostoma fasciculatum, which is the dominant shrub.